 Noordam itinerary and shore excursions

-The Noordam schedule includes exciting destinations around the world such as Alaska, British Columbia, Washington, Australia, New Zealand, Honolulu, and Fiji.
+The Noordam schedule includes exciting destinations around the world such as Alaska, British Columbia, Washington state, Australia, New Zealand, Honolulu, and Fiji.
 Step on shore in these far-flung locations for Noordam excursions and spend time enjoying ziplining adventures, visiting luminous glow worm caves, walking across frozen glaciers, flying over snow-covered landscapes in a sea plane, discovering beautiful wildlife and so much more.

 One of the most notable aspects of life on board the Noordam is the artwork.
 Altogether, there are millions of dollars worth of original pieces dotted about the ship, which you can view and learn about at any time with the help of an iPod self-guided tour.
 For example, there is an incredible chest on board that was built in Germany in 1885 that is decorated with precious stones, carved with 17th century Baroque columns and inlaid with rich ebony.
 Another outstanding piece is an 1842 oil painting of the Dutch city of Utrecht, which contrasts beautifully with the contemporary art on board such as the photographs of musicians Dizzy Gillespie and BB King.